lcapatina/eks-mlhub-demo/README.md

     pypi
     ekspypi
 ```
 - In order to publish the package, the distribution source needs to be created at the same time as the upload so the command will be: `python3 setup.py sdist upload -r ekspypi`.
-Building the distribution code before and then launching `python3 setup.py upload -r ekspypi` gives the following error message: `error: Must create and upload files in one command (e.g. setup.py sdist upload)`
+Building the distribution code before and then launching `python3 setup.py upload -r ekspypi` gives the following error message: `error: Must create and upload files in one command (e.g. setup.py sdist upload)`.
+A script called `upload2myPrivatePyPi.py` was also created in order to upload the package.
+In this context, it can be used as following: `python upload2myPrivatePyPi.py demo-pkg ekspypi`.
+It does a cmd line parameter check as well as verifying that the package is present.

 ## Further elements

 ### Adding a domain
-The best approach would be to add a Route53 zone, an external-dns pod inside the cluster and adding the necessary annotation in the k8s service in order to make it point to a domain.
-I would have chosen a subdomain from my personal domain however, I think some migration is needed as it is hosted at an exterior provider.
-I skipped this step not wanting to impact
+The best approach would be to add a `Route53` zone, an `external-dns` pod inside the cluster and adding the necessary annotation in the k8s service in order to make it point to a domain.
+I would have chosen a subdomain from my personal domain.
+However, I think some migration is needed as it is hosted at an exterior provider.
+I skipped this step as I wouldn't have had the necessary time to evaluate the impact of this migration.

 ### Encrypting traffic
 Ideally, we should use https, port 443 in order to encrypt the traffic between client and PyPi server and MLHub.
-It will also ease the `pip install` command as the PyPi private repo won't need to be trusted anymore.
-We can use the cert-manager present in the cluster in order to query Letsencrypt to create a valid certificate for the domain.
+It will also ease the `pip install` command as the PyPi private repo won't need to be explicitly trusted anymore.
+We can use the `cert-manager` present in the cluster in order to query Letsencrypt to create a valid certificate for the domain.
 I think we can create an ingress which will redirect the traffic to the load balancer and which will handle the certificate and the domain.